Helena Ricketts is a blogger, freelance writer, artist, gardener, and an animal companion owner.

 Similar to other chicken breeds, a Silver Laced Wyandotte will start laying eggs when she reaches around 24 to 28 weeks of age.
 There are a few things that you can look for that will tell you that fresh eggs are in your near future.

 - Comb and Waddle Color: The closer the pullet is to maturity, the comb and waddle will change from pink to red.
 Once the comb and waddle have turned red, you know that it is close to egg-laying time.

 - Squatting: The closer pullets are to egg-laying time, you will notice that they start squatting.

 - Nesting: Even though the pullet won't be hatching eggs, she will be visiting the nesting box quite often right before she lays her first egg.

-The hens will also have the dark red combs and waddles but they will be smaller and less prominent.
-Again, it is a striking red up against the black, white and silver feathers.
+- The hens will also have dark red combs and waddles but they will be smaller and less prominent.
+Again, it is a striking red up against the black, white, and silver feathers.
 These hens look amazingly plump when healthy and fully feathered.

 Where to Buy Chickens

-With the increase of the interest in this breed, they are readily available from many sources as chicks and pullets.
+With an increase of interest in this breed, they are readily available from many sources as chicks and pullets.

 - Feed Stores: Springtime is considered chick time for many local feed stores.
 Call ahead and find out if they have Silver Laced Wyandotte chicks in stock.

 - Local Farmer: On occasion, you can find a farmer or chicken owner that is either wanting to re-home a current chicken or will have them for sale.
 A great place to locate either one is on CraigsList.